mdarud/meta-coding-puzzles/README.md

 - **RotatoryLock2**: An extension of the Level 1 problem with multiple dials.
 - **ScoreboardInference2**: An extension of the Level 1 problem with more complex inference.
 - **TunnelTime**: Find the optimal path through tunnels with time constraints.

+### Level 3
+- **BossFight**: Maximize damage dealt to a boss with unlimited health using two warriors.
+- **RabbitHole2**: Find the maximum number of different web pages that can be visited in a single browsing session.

 ## How to Run